rtrlib/handbook/source/tools.rst

 =======================

 `RIPE <https://www.ripe.net/manage-ips-and-asns/resource-management/certification/tools-and-resources/>`_
-provides an (almost) complete overview on other tools related to the RPKI and BGP security.
+provides an (almost) complete overview on other tools related to RPKI and BGP security, in general.